 José “Pepe” Zalaquett Daher

 Lawyer and Co-Director, Human Rights Centre of the University of Chile

-Mr. Daneshvar is a writer and pro-democracy activist.
+Reza Daneshvar was a writer and pro-democracy activist.
 He was the director of an Iranian provincial town theater (Mashad) during the revolution.
 Although he was known to the new ruling elite and was a respected figure, he opposed revolutionary violence and became suspect to the regime.
 He fled Iran in the early eighties.
-He is a prominent figure of the new generation of Iranian writers.
+He was a prominent figure of the new generation of Iranian writers.
 His works are being translated and published in Iran, France and in the USA.
 He was a writer in residence at Cornell University from 2004-2005.